ericfoy/modoc/README.md

 - Move the type-face and page-width configurations into the Settings UI.
 - Also add a box and button corner radius selection, for more styling options.
 - Implement color gradients for buttons and block backgrounds.
-- Establish a documentation portal, and put stuff in it!
 - Continue the never-ending process of refining and cleaning up the css.
-- Test, test, test.
-Check every conceivable content configuration.
 - etc.

 ## Installation